 Cooking: When cooking a turkey, use a meat thermometer.
 Even if the turkey has a “pop-up” thermometer, it’s a good idea to check the temperature with a conventional meat thermometer, such as an oven-safe, dial instant-read, or digital thermometer.
 If you don’t have one, pick one up at the grocery store as you’re searching for the holiday items.
 Set the oven no lower than 325°F and cook the turkey until the thermometer registers 165°F, taking the reading in the thick part of the thigh.
 Here are approximate cooking times for turkey, but use a meat thermometer to be certain that your turkey is done:

-Serving the buffet: Your efforts have paid off.
-The turkey is beautiful and your guests are duly impressed.
-To keep the food safe, make sure it isn’t left out for longer than two hours or 1 hour in temperatures higher than 90°F. If you’re having a buffet, don’t serve all the food at once.
-Keep the second and third servings either above 140°F in the oven or below 40°F in the refrigerator.
+Serving your meal: To keep the food safe, make sure it isn’t left out for longer than two hours or 1 hour in temperatures higher than 90°F. Planning to graze?
+Don’t serve all the food at once.
+Keep the extra servings either above 140°F in the oven or below 40°F in the refrigerator.
 Whenever possible, put additional food out on clean platters instead of adding it to the platters already on the table.

 Safety for Sides